POEMS Tea Atelier

 Iron Brush-Mark Technique (鉄刷毛目): The surface is dominated by a complex, multi-layered glaze where a thick iron pigment has been applied with a decisive brush stroke.
 This technique leaves behind a raw & expressive texture, a visual dialogue between the deep, charred black and rich, earthy browns that defines the bowl's dynamic character

-The Cylindrical Form: This deep, tall form is celebrated in the tea ceremony for its ability to intensely retain heat, making it a highly meditative and intimate bowl that warms the hands and keeps the temperature of matcha
+The Cylindrical Form (Tsutsu-gata): This deep, tall form is celebrated in the tea ceremony for its ability to intensely retain heat, making it a highly meditative and intimate bowl that warms the hands and keeps the temperature of matcha

 Tactile Surface: The dense glazes create a rough, volcanic texture, offering a grounding, satisfying weight and feel that enhances the touch